IronCoreLabs/recrypt/README.md

 - `-t`: the number of threads to use during benchmarking

 The above command will use a single thread warming up 10 times on each and running each test 15 times.

-### JavaScript

-To setup the JS benchmarks, run the following from `sbt`:

-`clean`

-`fullOptJS`

-This will generate the fully optimized JS build.
-Then go into the `core/js/src/test` directory and create a local symlink to the build file via `ln -s ../../target/scala-2.12/recrypt-core-opt.js recrypt-core-opt.js`.
-Then startup a local server in that directory (via Python, `python -m SimpleHTTPServer`) and go to `localhost:8000/benchmark.html` to run the benchmarks in your browser.

 # License